Reference Desk Hours (Spring Break 2015)

 A search is designed to locate citations to materials which contain specified words, with the goal of finding those pertaining to a particular topic.
 A good solid approach to research will save you time and effort in finding what you want.

-There are some search strategies which are universal to almost every index or database, and this guide will introduce you to them.
+There are some search strategies which are universal to almost every database as well as Research@UWW, which searches for articles as well as the library's physical holdings, and this guide will introduce you to them.
 When using a resource for the first time, always check the search tips or help screens to see which of these strategies will work, and how they are applied, as there is variation among resources.